pygame/pygame/docs/reST/ref/surface.rst

       | :sl:`returns a copy of the surface with the RGB channels pre-multiplied by the alpha channel.`
       | :sg:`premul_alpha() -> Surface`

-      Returns a copy of the initial surface with the Red, Green and Blue color channels multiplied by the alpha channel.
+      Returns a copy of the initial surface with the red, green and blue color channels multiplied by the alpha channel.
 This is intended to make it easier to work with the BLEND_PREMULTIPLED blend mode flag of the blit() method.
 Surfaces which have called this method will only look correct after blitting if the BLEND_PREMULTIPLED special flag is used.